manav-sh/gpaweb/README.md

 Rule:
 If you want any changes, do PR with proper comments which shows the changes you have done.
-Don't PR files directly, create a directly and store all the files there and then PR.
+Don't make a PR with files directly, create a directory and store all the files there and then PR.
 Otherwise it will not be accepted.